autonomical1/ObsidianBackup/10th Grade/AP Physics 2/Chapter 13 Homework.md

 (15)
 	- A would have be the most dense because it displaces more water compared to its weight
-	- C would be the 2nd most dense object in the liquid because it displaces half of
+	- C would be the 2nd most dense object in the liquid because it displaces half of its weight before having 0 net force being exerted on it.

-24.
+	- B would be the least dense of the 3 boxes because it displaces the least amount of fluid.

+(24)
+	-

 27.